John Anthony Sydney Ritson

 John Anthony Sydney Ritson DSO & Bar, OBE, MC (18 August 1887 – 16 October 1957) was an English mines inspector and engineer who became professor of mining at Leeds University and at the Royal School of Mines, Imperial College, London.
 In his early life he was a rugby union player of note playing international rugby for both England and the British and Irish Lions, and was a member of the first ever English Grand Slam winning side.
 During the First World War he served in the Durham Light Infantry and later commanded a battalion of the Royal Scots.

 Personal history

-Ritson was born in 1887 in Chester-Le-Street, Durham to W. M. P. Ritson, of Gullane, East Lothian.
+Ritson was born in 1887 in Chester-le-Street, Durham to W. M. P. Ritson, of Gullane, East Lothian.
 He was educated at Uppingham School, later matriculating to Durham University, where he attended Armstrong College.
 At Durham he graduated with distinction in mining and surveying.
 Ritson joined the British Army as a young man and in 1906 he was made second lieutenant in the Durham Light Infantry.
-In 1912 he gained a First Class Certificate of Competency as Manager of a Mine and the following year took on the post of junior mines inspector in Scotland.
+In 1912 he gained a First Class Certificate of Competency as Manager of a Mine and the following year took on the post of junior mines inspector, and factories and workshops inspector, in Scotland.